-Whether it involves night shifts, long hours, or simply a rota that changes every week, shift-based workers are particularly vulnerable to stress — stress that can lead to all manner of physical and mental health problems if left unchecked.
+Whether it involves night shifts, long hours, or simply a rota that changes every week, shift workers are particularly vulnerable to stress — stress that can lead to all manner of physical and mental health problems if left unchecked.

 Let's get straight to it.